habi-a/RPG-JAVA_CLI/README.md

 The complexity of the game will be rated.

 Use design patterns in your project.
-You will have to explain the choice of design patterns used in the project.`
+You will have to explain the choice of design patterns used in the project.</blockquote>